UnitedHealth Group Incorporated (NYSE:UNH) is Callahan Advisors LLC’s 7th Largest Position

-Callahan Advisors LLC lessened its holdings in UnitedHealth Group Incorporated (NYSE:UNH) by 2.5% in the 4th quarter, according to its most recent filing with the SEC.
-The firm owned 50,526 shares of the healthcare conglomerate’s stock after selling 1,310 shares during the period.
-UnitedHealth Group comprises 2.6% of Callahan Advisors LLC’s holdings, making the stock its 7th biggest position.
-Callahan Advisors LLC’s holdings in UnitedHealth Group were worth $17,718,000 as of its most recent SEC filing.
+Callahan Advisors LLC decreased its position in shares of UnitedHealth Group Incorporated (NYSE:UNH) by 2.5% in the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 50,526 shares of the healthcare conglomerate’s stock after selling 1,310 shares during the period.
+UnitedHealth Group accounts for 2.6% of Callahan Advisors LLC’s holdings, making the stock its 7th biggest position.
+Callahan Advisors LLC’s holdings in UnitedHealth Group were worth $17,718,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also made changes to their positions in UNH.
-Carroll Financial Associates Inc. lifted its position in UnitedHealth Group by 0.9% during the fourth quarter.
-Carroll Financial Associates Inc. now owns 3,200 shares of the healthcare conglomerate’s stock valued at $1,122,000 after acquiring an additional 30 shares during the last quarter.
-Bay Rivers Group lifted its position in UnitedHealth Group by 0.5% during the fourth quarter.
-Bay Rivers Group now owns 5,918 shares of the healthcare conglomerate’s stock valued at $2,075,000 after acquiring an additional 30 shares during the last quarter.
-Ellis Investment Partners LLC lifted its position in UnitedHealth Group by 5.6% during the third quarter.
-Ellis Investment Partners LLC now owns 602 shares of the healthcare conglomerate’s stock valued at $187,000 after acquiring an additional 32 shares during the last quarter.
-Pointe Capital Management LLC lifted its position in UnitedHealth Group by 1.6% during the third quarter.
-Pointe Capital Management LLC now owns 1,987 shares of the healthcare conglomerate’s stock valued at $619,000 after acquiring an additional 32 shares during the last quarter.
-Finally, AMJ Financial Wealth Management increased its stake in UnitedHealth Group by 1.6% during the 3rd quarter.
-AMJ Financial Wealth Management now owns 2,206 shares of the healthcare conglomerate’s stock valued at $688,000 after purchasing an additional 34 shares in the last quarter.
-86.03% of the stock is owned by hedge funds and other institutional investors.
+A number of other large investors have also recently bought and sold shares of the stock.
+JJJ Advisors Inc. increased its stake in UnitedHealth Group by 1,820.0% during the 3rd quarter.
+JJJ Advisors Inc. now owns 96 shares of the healthcare conglomerate’s stock valued at $30,000 after purchasing an additional 91 shares in the last quarter.
+Front Row Advisors LLC increased its stake in UnitedHealth Group by 288.0% during the 3rd quarter.
+Front Row Advisors LLC now owns 97 shares of the healthcare conglomerate’s stock valued at $33,000 after purchasing an additional 72 shares in the last quarter.
+Knuff & Co LLC increased its stake in UnitedHealth Group by 666.7% during the 3rd quarter.
+Knuff & Co LLC now owns 115 shares of the healthcare conglomerate’s stock valued at $36,000 after purchasing an additional 100 shares in the last quarter.
+Old North State Trust LLC acquired a new position in UnitedHealth Group during the 3rd quarter valued at approximately $39,000.
+Finally, Ossiam increased its stake in UnitedHealth Group by 42.5% during the 3rd quarter.
+Ossiam now owns 124 shares of the healthcare conglomerate’s stock valued at $39,000 after purchasing an additional 37 shares in the last quarter.
+86.03% of the stock is owned by institutional investors.

 UnitedHealth Group Incorporated operates as a diversified health care company in the United States.
 It operates through four segments: UnitedHealthcare, OptumHealth, OptumInsight, and OptumRx.
 The UnitedHealthcare segment offers consumer-oriented health benefit plans and services for national employers, public sector employers, mid-sized employers, small businesses, and individuals; health and well-being services to individuals age 50 and older, addressing their needs for preventive and acute health care services, as well as services dealing with chronic disease and other specialized issues for older individuals; Medicaid plans, Children's Health Insurance Program, and health care programs; medical and dental benefits; and health care delivery.